nagusubra/databricks_hackathon_2024/README.md

 ## What it does

-Asset Nav Assistant serves as an accurate Asset information assistant, eliminating the need to wait for document access or sift through extensive files to complete vital tasks.
-It offers a solution capable of accessing the latest data, breaking through data silos so employees can efficiently navigate various data points.
+Our chatbot, Asset Nav Assistant, functions as an accurate Asset information assistant.
+It efficiently navigates vast documents to swiftly deliver accurate answers for users, saving proffesionals' time and effort.
+By eliminating the need to wait for document access or manually search through extensive files, it facilitates the completion of vital tasks seamlessly.

-Moreover, we aim to develop a guide for new employees, revolutionizing traditional training programs by providing them with more pertinent and current information.
+Moreover, we aim to develop a guide for new employees, this guide will offer more pertinent and current information, ensuring that new employees are equipped with the knowledge they need to succeed in their tasks.

 ## How we built it